frankwxu/agentic-AI4-forensics/README.md

 # Agentic AI4 Forensics Labs

 This repository contains a standalone set of student-facing labs for agentic AI patterns in digital forensics.
+It is designed for cybersecurity and digital forensics students, including learners with little or no computer science background.

+## Intended Audience

+These tutorial labs are written for students who are learning cybersecurity or digital forensics and may be new to programming.
+The onboarding sequence starts with a lightweight Python and LLM foundation so students can follow the later agent labs without needing a full computer science background.

 ## Code Provenance

+The agent workflow code in `src/agentic_patterns/` gives credit to The Neural Maze's [`agentic-patterns-course`](https://github.com/neural-maze/agentic-patterns-course), which provides the upstream course code foundation for several of the labs here.
-Parts of the Python implementation in `src/agentic_patterns/` are adapted from The Neural Maze's [`agentic-patterns-course`](https://github.com/neural-maze/agentic-patterns-course) and are reused under the MIT License.
+Parts of that implementation are adapted and reused under the MIT License.

 Primary upstream source references: